 Best Home Loans for Single Moms

-The FHA does not fund the loans, they back the loan.
-They work like an insurance policy on the mortgage.
-If the borrower ever defaults on the loan, the FHA will pay the lender the remains balance.
-This makes FHA loans much less risky for mortgage companies, so they are able to lessen their qualifying guidelines.
+The FHA does not fund the loans.
+They work as an insurance policy on the mortgage.
+If the borrower ever defaults on the loan, the FHA will pay the lender the remaining balance.
+This makes FHA loans much less risky for mortgage companies, so they can loosen their qualifying guidelines.

 FHA loans are a great option for single mothers not only because of the low down payment requirement, but they also allow for low credit scores.

 An FHA mortgage is a great option for buyers with poor credit.
 They require a 500 credit score with a 10% down payment.
 And a 580 credit score with a 3.5% down payment.

 The low credit requirements make it much more accessible to borrowers who otherwise would not qualify.
 FHA loans also allow a higher DTI ratio.
 In some cases, DTI ratios as high as 50% can be accepted.
 You should speak to an FHA lender to see if you qualify.

 If you are a Veteran, you may qualify for a VA-backed home loan.

 These are the cheapest types of mortgages available.
 VA loans are available with down payment and no mortgage insurance required, saving borrowers thousands a year.

 To find out if you are qualified for a VA loan, click here to check your VA eligibility.